Tuesday, January 6th, 2026

+That hui s gory?
 “No.” Then why did the guy dying affect him?
 “I dunno.”
 Ruben rubbed the back of his hand, feeling the tendons under his thumb.
 “Maybe.”
 He continued searching.
-“I mean, not like I wanted to cry when he died.
-And I wasn’t… pissed at Dovilė for killing him or anything.
-Not like I was for…” The memory rang through him as if he were a bell.
+“I mean, not like I wanted to cry or anything when he died.
+And I wasn’t… pissed at Dovilė for killing him.
+Or you for letting her.
+I was more pissed about Cyril, and that was because he’d rather fuckin’ die with that pendejo than live with us.
+It wasn’t at all like…” The memory rang through him as if he were a bell.
 It made him feel all of the very edges of himself.
 They felt… thin.
-“For Lance.”
+“Like with Lance.”

 Mom kept quiet, waiting.

 “But…” That was all that was coming up.
 “I dunno.
 It still mattered.
 At least a little.”
 He wrinkled his nose.
 Why the fuck did it matter, anyway?
-“I get why she did it.”
+“I get why it happened.”
 He paused.
 For some reason a rock sat, hard and full and cold, right in his guts.
-“It was the right thing to do.”
+“It was the right thing to do.
+Even if it meant Cyril had to die too.”
 He looked up at Mom.
 “Why the fuck is he my father, anyway?”

-Mom took in a breath and her eyes flickered.
+Mom took in a breath and her eyelids flickered.
 She started to speak, and then stopped.
 She looked to the tabletop, putting her words together.

 The rock grew alongside the silence.